iprak/yahoofinance/README.md

 ## Services

+* The integration configuration can be reloaded from the `YAHOO FINANCE` option on `YAML` tab in `Developer tools`.

-The component exposes the service `yahoofinance.refresh_symbols` which can be used to refresh all the data.
+* The component exposes the service `yahoofinance.refresh_symbols` which can be used to refresh all the data.

 ## Breaking Changes